-Constitution means the constitution of the Company, as set out in schedule 2.
+Constitution means the constitution of the Company in effect from time to time, as set out in schedule

 Deed of Accession means a deed of accession in substantially the form set out in schedule 1.

 Defaulting Party means any Shareholder that has committed an Event of Default.